Key version state

 Scheduled for destruction (

 DESTROY_SCHEDULED): This key version is scheduled for destruction, and will be destroyed soon.
 It can be placed back into the disabled state.
+This state corresponds with Stage 2 - Soft Deletion in the data deletion pipeline.

 Changing states of a key version